puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 `ssl-host` is supplied, a value of 8081 will be used for the https port.
 If neither ssl-host nor ssl-port is supplied, we won't listen for encrypted traffic at all.

+### `ssl-acceptor-threads`

+This sets the number of threads that the webserver will dedicate to accepting socket connections for _encrypted_ HTTPS traffic.
+Defaults to the number of virtual cores on the host divided by 8, with a minimum of 1 and maximum of 4.

+### `ssl-selector-threads`

+This sets the number of threads that the webserver will dedicate to processing events on connected sockets for _encrypted_ HTTPS traffic.
+Defaults to the number of virtual cores on the host divided by 2, with a minimum of 1 and maximum of 4.

 ### `ssl-cert`